peter-matrai/Sim_Matrai/README.md

 4. Generating input data
     * If you want to generate your own input data, open the **Sim_Cont_Many.R** file in the R Studio.
 If you downloaded our input data and want to display the results computed from those, you can skip this step and proceed to step 5.
     * In the **Base_parameters.R** file you can set from which distribution you want to generate input meta-analyses.
 You can set it between lines 28 and 33.
 Define the distribution by giving the appropriate value to the variable named **distribution**, and **comment         out all the other lines**.
-      Also, in line 44, you can define the number of meta-analysis to simulate in one Run by giving a value to the variable named **r**.
-The default is r <- 1000, but it may take hours to generate depending on your system.
+    * Also, in line 44, you can define the number of meta-analysis to simulate in one Run, by giving a value to the variable named **r**.
+The default is r <- 1000, but it may take hours to generate them depending on your system.
 You can set **r** to a lower value to           reduce the running time.

-### nagyon sub
-dgzdfgfdgf
-fdgdgdfgdfgdf
-dfgdfgdfgdfgdfgdf